 Jordan has a B.S. in Civil Engineering with an emphasis in Environmental Engineering from the University of Arkansas, as well as a minor in Sustainability of Built Systems.
 Previous to this position, Jordan worked as a survey intern for the Arkansas Highway Transportation Department and then for the City of Springdale where he worked to establish a citywide GIS roadway network to better predict pavement deterioration rates.
 Jordan has participated in all aspects of stream restoration beginning with WCRC as a field crew member where he assisted in construction of the restoration projects, invasive species management, and native species reintroduction.
 He now assists in stream monitoring, riparian plant monitoring, GIS analysis, and survey data collection for potential and existing stream restoration sites.

 Greyson started working with Watershed Conservation Resource Center July, 2018.
-With a Master of Science in Aquaculture and Fisheries and a Bachelor of Science in Biology, he assists with the planting and maintenance on all WCRC's past and present projects.
+With a Master of Science in Aquaculture and Fisheries and a Bachelor of Science in Biology, he assists with the planting and maintenance of Native plants on all WCRC's past and present projects.
 Greyson also coordinates with the public and other organizations, outreach activities, required to maintain healthy riparian areas.

 Jordan started at Watershed Conservation Resource Center (WCRC) in the summer of 2018.
 He has a Bachelor of Environmental Soil and Water Science degree from the University of Arkansas.
 Jordan is responsible for establishment and ongoing maintenance of native vegetation at existing stream restoration sites and newly constructed/restored sites.
 Jordan provides assistance to other WCRC staff with surveying and other data collection and analysis related to stream restorations.

 Lori has been with Watershed Conservation Resource Center since January 2008.
 She has an Associate of Applied Science degree from Des Moines Area Community College.
 As Office Administrator, Lori handles the day to day office tasks, bookkeeping, and maintenance of WCRC's website and social media sites.